 PERSONNEL FILE DOCUMENTS:

-HIGH SCHOOL DIPLOMA (or High School Equivalency Diploma or proof of progress toward High School Equivalency Diploma for staff employed after 7/31/90.)
+HIGH SCHOOL DIPLOMA (or High School Equivalency Diploma for staff employed after 7/31/90.)
+Licenses or credentials issued by a government entity that require specialized skill or training may also substitute for this requirement.

 APPLICATION (including references, a list of states of former residence and dates of residency, and picture identification)